The views expressed in this article are the author’s and are not necessarily the views of the partners.

-Quarantine helped me realise my capabilities: I never knew I could accommodate as many errands as possible.
+Quarantine helped me realize my capabilities: I never knew I could accommodate as many errands as possible.
 I simply stimulated my thinking style.
-I am utilising this lockdown period to enhance my writing practices and partly on cooking too.
+I am utilizing this lockdown period to enhance my writing practices and partly on cooking too.
 I am also helping my niece in her online classes.

 With the rapid changes around me, I was constantly on the laptop, checking for any official announcement regarding PhD Entrance Exams.
 Meanwhile, I am also writing some research papers to publish in international journals.
 But I have to suspend data collection taking into account social-distancing measures.

 Therefore, I tried collecting data online, from some of my students, and their guardians through phone calls, texting and video conferencing.
 I also gathered textual data that already exists.
 I tried to focus mainly on desk-based aspects of the research (e.g. literature reviews, writing up a section of the paper).

 As all the colleges are closed, and all lectures are cancelled, I have been working from home.
 I created a WhatsApp group, and I am sharing texts, videos and didactic material with my undergraduate students about English and Grammar.

 COVID-19 has taught us an important lesson; that there will be situations in life we all will need to face alone, and these situations will make us stronger to overcome new challenges.

 This is an opportunity to evolve, learn, upgrade and connect that we may never find again in our lifespan.
 So, we should utilize this opportunity and learn new things which we dreamt of during those busy days.